-Edinburgh is a dream come true for any Harry Potter fan and brings the wizarding world to life!
-It’s actually one of my favorite cities to visit with its historic look, cobblestoned streets, charm, friendly locals, and the obvious Harry Potter ties.
+Edinburgh is a dream come true for any Harry Potter fan.
+It brings the wizarding world to life.
+Scotland's capital is actually one of my favorite cities to visit with its historic look, cobblestoned streets, charm, friendly locals, and the obvious Harry Potter ties.

 2. Edinburgh Castle